(updated 8 April 2020) See below for all the in-depth information & references…

 (Symptoms of Coronavirus from the CDC)

-- Wash hands frequently; Clean and disinfect surfaces that you touch
+- Wash hands frequently with soap & water; Routinely clean and disinfect surfaces that you may have touched

-- Avoid contact with others who are well (except when breastfeeding your baby)
+- Avoid close contact (<3-6 ft) with others who are well

 - Follow all other currently recommended measures for preventing infection